 Here was God’s intention when creating man.
 He formed man and woman in his own image and likeness, thus endowing them with the capacity to comprehend His ways and thoughts and by such means, to experience a relationship with God.
 He placed Adam and indeed all creation, into a natural material world that was willed into being by His energy for the purpose of accomplishing this objective.
 He made them lord over all the earth, with all the privileges that came with their status.

 But when their relationship, their trust, in God was tested, they chose to believe a serpent instead of Him, so they lost it all.
-Jesus however, succeeded where they failed and so assumed the title “the image of the invisible God” with all its privileges, in Adam’s place.
+Jesus however, succeeded where they failed and so assumed the title “the image of the invisible God” and “firstborn of all creation” with all its privileges, in Adam’s place.

-He does not come to us in His own person, but He will send regular people as His messengers from time to time.
+God does not come to us in His own person, but He will send regular everyday people as His messengers from time to time.
 Those He sends may not even be aware of the impact they are having.
-It all appears very natural and circumstancial.
+It all appears very natural and circumstantial.
 He does it this way because He wants us to be alert and receptive to instruction, to discern between good and evil and to grow.

 Imagine if God was visibly present most of the time.
 He would be called upon to referee all our disputes, solve all our problems, intervene to prevent our sufferings.
 You might think that this would be a good thing.
 If it was the best way, then this is how God would do it.
 But the Father knows that it is best for us to be largely left to ourselves; to make our own decisions, deal with our own disputes, suffer for our mistakes.
 He has given us free reign over our lives because this is the ONLY WAY that CHARACTER can be developed.